-Campania, a region in the south of Italy where Naples is, has a long history of volcanic activity.
-Here you will find the “Campanian volcanic arc” which consists of a number of active, dormant, and extinct volcanoes including the infamous Mount Vesuvius which had two large eruptions thousands of years ago and several smaller ones since.
-The region around these volcanoes became blanketed with thick deposits of ash and rock that have evolved into extremely fertile soils and are now planted not only with vines, but with all kinds of fruits and vegetables.
-The volcanic soils in Campania are probably the most important aspect of its “terroir”, the unique environment of a place where crops are grown: the soil, the climate, the weather, the terrain and even the people.
+Campania, a region in southern Italy where Naples is located, has a long history of volcanic activity.
+Here you will find the “Campanian volcanic arc” a string of active, dormant, and extinct volcanoes, including the infamous Mount Vesuvius whose eruption wiped out the entire town of Pompeii nearly two thousand years ago.
+The region surrounding this arc of volcanoes is now planted with many vines, fruits and vegetables.
+The fertile soils of Campania are probably the most important aspect of its 'terroir,' the unique environment of a place where crops are grown.

-Feudi di San Gregorio is a winery established in 1986 in a tiny village in Campania’s Irpinia region, near Mount Vesuvius.
-Their high-altitude, hillside vineyards have warm days and cool nights; perfect conditions to ripen the grapes while maintaining fresh acidity.
-The winery makes aromatic wines of great complexity and minerality using indigenous grape varieties — Aglianico for its reds and Fiano, Greco and Falanghina for the whites.
-These are wines which prove that there is beauty to be found in the ashes of destruction.
+Feudi di San Gregorio winery was established in 1986 in a tiny village in Campania’s Irpinia region, near Mount Vesuvius.
+The high-altitude, hillside vineyards have warm days and cool nights; perfect conditions to ripen grapes while maintaining fresh acidity.
+The winery uses indigenous grape varieties — Aglianico for its reds and Fiano, Greco and Falanghina for the whites.
+These aromatic wines of great complexity and minerality prove that there is beauty to be found in the ashes of destruction.

-Grape Collective recently caught up with Antonio Capaldo, president of Feudi di San Gregorio, about Campania and the unique volcanic soils there.
+Grape Collective caught up with Antonio Capaldo, president of Feudi di San Gregorio, to talk about the great potential of Campania's wines.

-Lisa Denning: Can you tell us the history of the winery?
+Lisa Denning: Can you tell us the history of Feudi di San Gregorio?

-Antonio Capaldo: We started actually 31 years ago in 1986.
-My family started making wine because the area was devastated by a terrible earthquake in 1980, and it was my father's and my uncle's way to invest back in the home area.
-We started very small with approximately 30 hectares and the focus was immediately on native varietals, which was also a way to bring even more authenticity to this area around the world for wines, and to put this area in the picture for the quality of the wines.
+Antonio Capaldo: We started 31 years ago in 1986.
+My family began making wine because the area was devastated by a terrible earthquake in 1980, and it was my father's and my uncle's way to invest back in the home area.
+We started very small with approximately 30 hectares and the focus was on native varietals, which was also a way to bring more authenticity to this area for its wines — to put Campania in the picture for the quality of the wines.

-At one time, I think we were lacking and there was a gray period for Italian wines, for southern Italian wines, and we grew significantly over time.
+At one time, I think the wines from our area were lacking quality.
+There was a gray period for Italian wines, especially for southern Italian wines, and we grew significantly over time.
 That's why we're here today to talk about the wines.
-It means that we did a good journey.
+It means that we've had a good journey.

-My dad, my aunt, my uncle, and others.
-All southern Italian families there are relatively big.
-My dad had 11 brothers and sisters so it was a big start with several of the brothers and sisters involved.
-And then over time, the ownership was a little bit reduced, so now it's my dad and myself.
+My dad, my aunt, my uncle, and some others.
+All southern Italian families are relatively big and my dad had 11 brothers and sisters.
+It was a big start with several of the brothers and sisters involved.
+Over time, the ownership was a little bit reduced, and now it's just my dad and myself.

-But it was a big family story which is always the case in Italian wine, but helps translate authentic values of the founding family into the winemaking, because at the end of the day, it's true that behind the wineries, of course, there is the technical expertise, but it's also the style and values and image that you want to transmit.
-And in that case, it was very emotional because of the starting ignition which was really this earthquake and the devastation since that week.
-We now look back without any anger, because it's a long time ago.
-But it was a very tough time, and this was why there was a big, big, big emotional drive behind the winery.
+But it was a big family story which is always the case in Italian wine, but helps translate authentic values of the founding family into the winemaking.
+Because at the end of the day, it's true that behind the wineries, there is the technical expertise, of course, but it's also the style and values and image that you want to transmit.
+And in this case, it was very emotional because of the starting ignition which was this earthquake and the devastation.
+We now look back without any sadness because it was a long time ago.
+But it was a very tough time and this was why there was a big, big, big emotional drive behind the winery.

-And tell us about your own personal journey there.
+Tell us about your own personal journey to winemaking.

 I was born in '77, so I was very young when the earthquake came, and I was still young when the winery was created.
-I personally grew up in Rome.
-I studied economics, so lucky for the quality of the wines, I'm not as focused on that but I'm more overseeing the management of the company.
-I joined the winery as executive chairman in 2009.
-Before that, I traveled around the world working mostly in management consulting.
+I grew up in Rome.
+I studied economics, so I'm more involved with overseeing the management of the company.
+I joined the winery as Executive Chairman in 2009.
+Before that, I traveled around the world, working mostly in management consulting.
 So I don’t have the typical kind of background for somebody who is in wine.
-But of course, I was always a heavy drinker, which I think is what helps me understand the wine world.
+But I was always enjoyed drinking wine, which I think is what helps me understand the wine world.
 You need to be curious about wine to drink it.
 My background in wine is more sommelier than winemaker.
 I took all my sommelier classes in Italy and I got so many certifications, so I'm more a drinker than producer in that sense.
-But this is helping me a lot to shape the style of my wines.
+But this helps me a lot to shape the style of my wines.

-I understand you were working with McKinsey, and that's such a prestigious company and you were made partner, and then the next day you quit.
+I understand you were working with McKinsey, a prestigious consulting company.
+You were made partner and then the very next day you quit.
 Is that true?

 Yes, that's an interesting journey.
 Tell us about the terroir where your vineyards are located.

-And while we enjoy a long history of viticulture, our varietals go back to the Greeks in origin.
-In terms of winemaking, it's relatively new.
-When we started in '86, we were the sixth winery, transforming the grapes into wine.
+And while we enjoy a long history of viticulture, our varietals go back to the Greeks in origin, in terms of winemaking, it's relatively new.
+When we started in '86, we were the sixth winery to transform the grapes into wine.
 Now there are 140 producers.
-So it means this area is having a great learning curve also, and that's why I say I see great potential because we still have a lot to improve, to learn, to work together to fix the standards.
-I believe that the wines are great already, but believe we still can improve.
+So it means this area is having a great learning curve also, and that's why I say that I see great potential because we still have a lot to improve, to learn, to work together to fix the standards.
+I believe that the wines are great already, but I also believe we can still improve.

 What are the characteristics of your volcanic soils?